 This is the ultimate, outdoor adventure challenge for teams year 11-13 students.

 Open to all Year 11 – 13 school students regardless of experience.
-The Hillary Challenge 6-hour is a great introduction to adventure racing and a perfect step up from our Torpedo7 Get2Go Series.
+The Hillary Challenge is a great introduction to adventure racing and a perfect step up from our Torpedo7 Get2Go Regional challenges.

-There are typically 2 regional challenges held each year – one in the North Island and the other in the South Island.
+There are two challenges held each year – one in the North Island and the other in the South Island.

 NO prior experience is necessary as these challenges are designed to attract students of all levels so you don’t need a high level of skill and experience to join in and have an awesome time.
 Perfect for students in that senior Outdoor Education and P.E class who want to test their teamwork skills and fitness in unique way.

 - Teams of 8 represent their school(s) in one of four categories; All Girls, All Boys, Mixed (any gender combination), and Mixed Premier (4 girls/4boys).
 Teams can be a mix of year 11 – 13 students.
 ONLY teams entered in the Mixed Premier category will be eligible for a place in the National Hillary Challenge Final.